 This bill may result in a change in the fines and fees collected in court.
-Court fines and fees are distributed to the General Fund, Other Funds and local funds by the State Treasurer's Office.
+Court fines and fees are distributed to the General Fund, Other Funds and local funds.
 Therefore, RFA anticipates this bill may result in an undetermined impact to General Fund revenue, Other Funds revenue, and local revenue due to the modifications in fines and fees collections in court.

-Local Expenditure N/A
+Local Expenditure

+N/A